lacymorrow/crossover/readme.md

 > via [@girkovarpa](https://github.com/lacymorrow/crossover/issues/47#issuecomment-805017469)

+### Graphical issues on Linux

+Check your desktop environment.
+CrossOver may not work on KDE, try GNOME if you experience issues.

 ## Credits

 An extra big thanks to the crosshair providers, as this wouldn't be possible without them: